Pulvermacher's chain: Medical opinion

 By April 1853 the situation had become very acrimonious.
 Meinig had been using extracts from the testimonial provided by Bird without permission in order to bolster the Company's, medically largely unsupported, quack advertising claims.
 Bird threatened a legal injunction but Meinig refused to desist and tried to imply that Bird was benefitting from the publicity.
 A letter writing campaign by one Dr. McIntyre against the Pulvermacher advertisements led to an exchange of letters in the Association Medical Journal.
 Bird made plain that he had only ever recommended the chain as a convenient source of electricity and did not support any of the claimed curative powers, most especially those that were supposed to produce instant results (a typical course of electrotherapy at the time could last several months).
 He criticised some of the chains being sold as delivering "too feeble" a current to be of any medical use and pointed out that the proposed procedure of wrapping the device around an affected limb would make it useless since a conductive path through the skin across each cell would prevent a useful voltage being developed at the terminals (Pulvermacher even suggests in his patent that contact with the body generates enough electricity to be effective even without electrolyte).
 This resulted in the Journal removing the Pulvermacher advertisements from its pages.
 The Association Medical Journal was quickly followed by the Medical Times and with growing pressure on The Lancet to do the same this pretty much ended professional medical support for the device, at least for the time being.

 Despite this inauspicious start with the medical profession, the Pulvermacher chain continued to be described in scientific and medical journals and books as a useful tool throughout the late 1850s and 1860s, even being mentioned in the proceedings of the Royal Society.
 Even Bird, at the height of his dispute with the Pulvermacher company found himself able to say "the battery of Pulvermacher is an ingenious and useful source of electricity..."
 Although banned from much of the medical press, the Pulvermacher Company did not restrain its advertising claims or its use of notable names.
-The College of Dentists investigated its possible use as an anaesthetic during tooth extraction but found no benefit with the device frequently adding to the pain.
+The College of Dentists (of England) investigated its possible use as an anaesthetic during tooth extraction but found no benefit, with the device frequently adding to the pain.
 In 1869, the Pulvermacher Company again found itself the subject of discussion in the medical press when they were involved in legal proceedings.
 This time the company was itself the victim of quacks when its product was pirated with poor quality imitations and this was the cause of the court case.
 The Medical Times was prompted by this to examine the efficacy of the Pulvermacher chain ending a long period of the paper ignoring it as a worthless quack instrument.
 The result was a very positive review of the chain's function and the reviewer particularly praised the workmanship.